xytangtang/ProcData/README.md

 <!-- badges: end -->
 `ProcData` provides tools for exploratory process data analysis.
 It contains an example dataset and functions for

--   reading action sequences from a csv file
+-   reading responses from a csv file
+-   process manipulation
--   sequence generators
+-   action sequence generators
 -   feature extraction methods
 -   fitting and making prediction from sequence models